 Below is how the Toolbar looks in “Plain Text off” mode.
 Note that the icon is grey and there’s no box around it:

 Below is how the Toolbar looks in “Plain Text on” mode.
 Notice the icon is now black and there’s a box around it:

-When satisfied, you can then click insert and it will clean the content and insert it into your post.
-Note that all your formatting will be removed so any styles will need to be added in afterward.
+When you use Plain Text mode to insert text, note that all your formatting (such as bold, italic, etc.) will be removed, so any styles will need to be added in afterward.

-Note that you will have to upload any images that were in the Word document to your blog before you can use them.
+You will have to upload any images that were in your MS Word document to your blog before you can use them.
 See the Images page for more information about this.